Scooby-Doo: Velma

 Velma is an adult-oriented animated series that premiered on HBO Max on January 12, 2023.
 It ran for two seasons, and marked the first full original Scooby Doo related show on HBO Max since the previous series Guess Who? was picked up by it at the end of its run (originating on Boomerang).
 The series is an alternate reality prequel and spinoff to the main franchise, taking place before the formation of Mystery Inc., and does not include Scooby-Doo himself.
-Unlike in the previous series and films, the main characters (and main voice cast) in Velma are multi-racial.
+Unlike in the previous series and films, the main characters and voice cast in Velma are multi-racial.

-Untitled live-action series
+Scooby-Doo: Origins

 On April 29, 2024, Deadline reported that a live-action Scooby-Doo! series is in development by Berlanti Productions on Netflix, with Josh Appelbaum and Scott Rosenberg writing; and Greg Berlanti, Sarah Schechter, Leigh London Redman, André Nemec, Jeff Pinkner, Jonathan Gabay and Midnight Radio's Adrienne Erickson executive producing.
 In March 2025, the series was confirmed to be in production.

 The series will consist of eight episodes.

 Principal photography is expected to begin in early 2026.
+On December 31, 2025, Frank Welker was revealed to be reprising his voice role of Scooby-Doo in the series.
+Mckenna Grace joined the cast as Daphne Blake in February 2026, having previously voiced a younger version of the character in Scoob!
+In March 2026, it was announced that Tanner Hagen, Abby Ryder Fortson and Maxwell Jenkins will be playing Shaggy Rogers, Velma Dinkley and Fred Jones respectively.

+In April 2026, Netflix announced that the series, titled Scooby-Doo: Origins, had entered production in Atlanta.

+Yokoso Scooby-Doo!

+On June 12, 2024, Warner Bros.
+Animation announced that a spin-off anime series titled Go-Go Mystery Machine following the adventures of Scooby-Doo and Shaggy while visiting Japan was in development at the studio.
+On May 18, 2026, Tubi announced that it had acquired the anime series, now titled Yokoso Scooby-Doo!, for the North American market, with Frank Welker and Matthew Lillard set to return as the voices of Scooby-Doo and Shaggy, respectively.
+Cartoon Network will broadcast the series outside of North America.
+Itsuro Kawasaki will direct the series, Francisco Paredes will co-produce, and OLM will provide production services.